LionelDraghi/ArchiCheck/docs/contributing.md

 To propose some patch          | git command
 -------------------------------|-------------------------------------
- 1. Fork the project           | `git clone https://github.com/LionelDraghi/ArchiCheck.git`
+ 1. Fork the project           | fork button on https://github.com/LionelDraghi/ArchiCheck
+ 2. Clone your own copy        | `git clone https://github.com/your_user_name/ArchiCheck.git`
- 2. Create your feature branch | `git checkout -b my-new-feature`
+ 3. Create your feature branch | `git checkout -b my-new-feature`
- 3. Commit your changes        | `git commit -am 'Add some feature'`
+ 4. Commit your changes        | `git commit -am 'Add some feature'`
- 4. Push to the branch         | `git push origin my-new-feature`
+ 5. Push to the branch         | `git push origin my-new-feature`
- 5. Create new Pull Request    |
+ 6. Create new Pull Request    | on your GitHub fork, go to "Compare & pull request".

 # Design Overview